 Trying the Traditional Furnas Stew

 You’ve probably heard about “Cozido das Furnas” — the stew from Furnas.
-They cook many types of meat and vegetables underground for hours, with the heat of the volcano.
+They cook many types of meat and vegetables underground for hours, using the volcano’s heat.
 The meat is super tender.
 There are many specialized restaurants where you can try it, but since it’s so touristy, they tend to be very full, so it’s best to book before you go.

-Relaxing at Thermal Waters of Terra Nostra Park
+Relaxing at the Thermal Waters of Terra Nostra Park

 You will surely end up very full after this heavy meal.
 Very close by are the natural hot springs, the best for a relaxing spa session outdoors.
 My favorite is Terra Nostra because the pool is big, it is not so crowded, and it has a beautiful botanical garden.
-The orange color of the water is given by the iron.
+The iron gives the water its orange color.

 A few tips…

 Towels and swimwear may get dyed, so it’s best to bring older items.
-Moreover, avoid submerging your hair as it can become very dry.
+Moreover, avoid submerging your hair as it can become scorched.

 Stunning Views at Nossa Senhora da Paz